notjackw/LearnSolana/README.md

-# LearnSolana
+# LearnSolana Repo

 This repo contains super basic solana projects including:
 - Project 1: Using the Web3.js client API to interact with the Solana Playground cluster and the Solana runtime.
+- Project 2:

-# Blockchain basics:
+## Blockchain basics:
 Here is the control flow of a transaction.

 ## The client